Trenza1ore/CU-Panopto-Downloader/README.md

 - Open your command line, move to the current folder -> cd C:\Users\YOURUSERNAME\Desktop\CU-Panopto-Downloader-master
 - Activate your virtual environment -> conda activate MY_VIRTUAL_ENVIRONMENT (Anaconda case)
 - Run the building command -> python setup.py build
-- Splendid, but you still need a Fire Fox Browser installed, remember it -> https://www.mozilla.org/en-GB/firefox/new/
+- Splendid, but you still need a FireFox Browser installed, remember it -> https://www.mozilla.org/en-GB/firefox/new/

+**Use my pre-built windows version (run_downloader.exe) for your 64-bit machine:**
+- Download the repo as a zip or git clone it or download release **v2.1**
+- Unzip if needed, then open the **panopto_downloader_packed** folder
+- Double click **run_downloader.exe**
+- What, are you expecting more steps?

-How to run the source code:
+**How to run the source code:**
 - Install requirements from requirements.txt -> pip install -r requirements.txt
 - Run: python ./CU-Panopto-Downloader.py
 - Videos can be found in the videos directory

-I have also packed a exe version:
-- Open the **panopto_downloader_packed** folder
-- Double click **run_downloader.exe**
-- What, are you expecting more steps?